4SAnalyticsnModelling/AFFIRM.jl/README.md

 ```julia
 Threads.nthreads()
 ```
-You should be able to see the number of threads you choose (in this case 10) as the output.
+You should be able to see the number of threads you chose (in this case 10) as the output.